Malwprotector/ZoryaTrace/README.md

 - [Credits](#credits)

 ## Features
-- **AI Detection:** Analyze text to classify AI-generated content.
+- **AI Detection -** Analyze text to classify AI-generated content.
-- **User-Based Analysis:** Adapt detection based on individual user patterns.
+- **User-Based Analysis -** Adapt detection based on individual user patterns.
-- **Scalability:** Designed to handle large-scale text processing.
+- **Scalability -** Designed to handle large-scale text processing.

 ## Status
-ZoryaTrace is in an early development phase, and its core functionality is still evolving.
+As I said before, ZoryaTrace is in an early development phase, and its core functionality is still evolving.
 Contributions and feedback are welcome!

 ## Installation
-_Installation instructions will be added soon._
+_Installation instructions will be added here !_

 ## Usage
-_Basic usage examples will be documented as the project progresses._
+_Basic usage examples will be documented as the project progresses (project progress bar above)_

 ## Contributing
 Contributions are welcome!
 Feel free to submit issues and pull requests.